JohanneKnz/invest-play/README.md

 ## Future Implementations.
 Future implimentations include the possiblility to add a calculator to estimate returnon investment based on current availiable funds, monthly saving and risk profile.

+I would also like to remove the time indication from the timer when the time is up.

+Further, I would like to remove the next button, not just inactivate it when the quiz is ongoing.

 ## Accessibility
 I have been mindful during coding to ensure that the website is as accessible friendly as possible.
 I have achieved this by: